WaiHongL/ESD/README.md

 CVC: 4242
 ```

-Check Payment Status on Stripe
+Check Transactions Status on Stripe:
+1. Login to your Stripe account
-Navigate to Payments
+2. Navigate to Payments tab

 ## MailJet
 API Keys: